Losant/losant-rest-python/README.rst

 * org (`Org <docs/org.rst>`_)

-  Resource wrapper for actions that are preformed on a single Organization.
+  Resource wrapper for actions that are performed on a single Organization.

 * orgs (`Orgs <docs/orgs.rst>`_)